FREQUENTLY ASKED QUESTIONS

 17. Can we hire a party room if we aren’t having a party ?

-Yep – no worries – depending on availability – party room hire is $65.00 for an hour and a half.
+Yep – no worries – depending on availability – room hire is $80.00 / Hour.

 18. Does Laser Tag actually use Lasers ?